 Formal requirements for submission are set by the School administration.
 Whenever possible the Chair requests a pdf copy only and a USB key containing data and code used for production of empirical results for your thesis.
 The USB key should be marked and contain your full name, matriculation number and the date of thesis submission.
+The USB key must be submitted to your supervisor or into the mailbox in front of room 3520 latest on the official submission date.
+Optionally, the submission of the USB key can be via post per invoice such that the submission date is visible.
 Please do not submit hard copies of your thesis unless explicitly requested by the School administration.